jaeyooc/jaeyooc.github.io/_pages/research.md

 My work aims to <span style="color: #b509ac; font-weight:bold;">identify and reduce bias in educational algorithms</span>.
 Under the guidance of Dr. Shamya Karumbaiah, I have been evaluating commonly used algorithmic bias mitigation strategies in the context of education, examining their limitations and exploring alternatives.
 I am particularly interested in how societal biases intertwine with statistical biases, potentially amplifying inequities.

 * **Choi, J.**, Karumbaiah, S., Matayoshi, J. (2025) Bias or Insufficient Sample Size?
 Improving Reliable Estimation of Algorithmic Bias for Minority Groups.
-Proceedings of the 15th International Learning Analytics and Kwowledge Conference (ACM LAK) [Accepted]
+Proceedings of the 15th International Learning Analytics and Knowledge Conference (ACM LAK).
+[Accepted]

 ### 🛠️ Tools for Learning Analytics Research
 One of my research areas focuses on <span style="color: #b509ac; font-weight:bold;">developing computational tools for learning analytics research</span>.
 While many tools exist, they are often highly data-driven and emphasize quantitative data exclusively, leaving rich qualitative data collected from interviews or field studies overlooked.